Table of Contents

 The crypto space can be mind-boggling but strangely inviting.
 Cryptocurrencies based on seemingly innocent and cuddly pooches will pique the interest of even the most anti-crypto investors.
-In recent weeks, shiba inus have been the talk of crypto town, with SHIB gaining 50% within 24 hrs on Sunday and becoming the 11th biggest cryptocurrency by market value.

 As if its goofy predecessor, the aptly named Dogecoin, didn’t enjoy enough of an Elon Musk-fuelled boom, the Shiba Inu coin (SHIB) has become the latest pet-themed hype train that’s proclaiming to be the “Dogecoin killer”.
 And Musk has predictably started another global pump (he doesn’t dump) scheme just by tweeting a picture of his new pet.
 Yep, you guessed it: a shiba inu.